yaghouti/concurrency-controller/README.md

 # Concurrentize
 Runs functions concurrently with a degree of concurrency.

-It puts your functions in a queue and keeps a specific number of them (concurrencyLimit) running at any period of time
+It puts your functions in a queue and keeps a specific number of them (concurrencyLimit) running at any period of time.

 # How to install